 Don’t just walk through it, though.
 Get to know the inner workings of this gold-mining town.

-Hop aboard the Superstition Railroad, the circles the town, and learn how Goldfield came to life and what brought about its demise.
+Hop aboard the Superstition Railroad, circles the town, and learn how Goldfield came to life and what brought about its demise.
 It’s a quick 20-minute trip filled with historical information on this once-thriving area.

 If you want to see how gold is mined, descend into the Goldfield mine.
 This is the highlight of the trip, so don’t miss it.

 Tour operators show you what life was like back in the late 1800s if you search for gold.
-It was dangerous and hard work, but people did it in the hope of something better.
+It was dangerous and challenging work, but people did it, hoping for something better.

 Meander through Main Street once you complete those tours.
 The Apothecary has some native plant-based salves and medicines made right here in Goldfield.